SolarisConsulting/bRight-bytes/bRight-bytes-1_labelleddata.md

  * How do we recode labelled variables?
  * How do we save our data set?

 We will primarily be using the tidyverse function `mutate()` to transform variables and `across()` to apply those transformations to multiple variables.
 We will use a few selection helpers such as `contains()`, `starts_with()`, and `ends_with` in conjunction with the `.names` argument of `across()` to apply naming conventions and select groups of variables. `labelled()` and `rec()` will assist in labeling our variables and re-coding our labelled variables.

 ## <img src="img/core.png" alt="element" width="20"/>  a note about naming conventions

 Planning our cleaning process and analysis plan is an important but often overlooked step in the data processing pipeline.
 Creating naming conventions that are easily used allows you to select and transform variables quickly and easily.
 In survey research, this could be a validated scale or simply questions with the same response options.
 These conventions do not have to be permanent, but may be dropped after cleaning.
 Thinking deeply about your data structure can help avoid misunderstandings and better connect you with your data.
 Here are a few examples of naming conventions:
  * _r (recoded)
  * _daX (X point disagree - agree scale)
  * _catX (X categories)
  * _asc (categories ascending) or _dsc (categories descending)
  * _rev (reversed)
+ * _sa (select all that apply questions)

 ## <img src="img/core.png" alt="element" width="20"/>  create test data